Physical Therapy and Rehabilitation Science

 Student Goals

-- Screen, examine, evaluate, diagnose, and provide appropriate interventions for client/patient management across the lifespan.
-100 percent of the students will successfully meet requirements for PBAs and clinical education with patients across the lifespan.
+• Examine, evaluate, diagnose, and provide appropriate interventions for client/patient management across the lifespan.

-- Participate in service and other professional activities that promote the advancement of the physical therapy profession.
+• Participate in service and professional activities that promote the advancement of the physical therapy profession and a commitment to lifelong learning.

 Graduate Goals